SomeWeekendReading/someweekendreading.github.io/_posts/2021-06-30-zdogg-delta.md

 But I'm a sucker for surrealism.

-So I listened to the esteemed ZDoggMD's treatment of the Delta variant of SARS-CoV-2. <sup id="fn1a">[[1]](#fn1)</sup>
+So I watched the esteemed ZDoggMD's treatment of the Delta variant of SARS-CoV-2. <sup id="fn1a">[[1]](#fn1)</sup>

 And I am _delighted_ to report that I was utterly wrong!
 (That's when you learn things,